penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/dataflow.md

 This can be useful, for example if you want to split you messaging and your script execution in different action to keep things organised.

 Now that we understand the various parts of our Zabbix dataflow we can dive deeper into creating the configuration for the steps in the dataflow.

+## Questions

+## Useful URLs